Lavedonio/Alexandria/docs/bigquery_tools.md

 # bigquery_tools
-This is the documentation for the bigquery_tools modules and all its contents, with usage examples.
+This is the documentation for the bigquery_tools module and all its contents, with usage examples.

 # Index
 - [Global Variables](#global-variables)